AckeeCZ/cypress-demo/README.md

  1. Clone a GIT project and open up a terminal in its directory.
  2. Install Cypress with `yarn add -D cypress`
  3. Run it with `yarn cypress open`
+ 4. Add `baseUrl` key (localhost or any public URL) into `cypress.json` configuration file.

 All Cypres related files are located in `cypress` directory.
-Configuration is in `cypress.json` file.

 ## Interacting with elements on a page